hari-gokulam/eight-queens/README.md

 The process starts with a queen in the first row, first column.
 Then proceed to the next row and identify a safe column to place the next queen.
 Repeat the process in the next row and so forth.
 If we are unable to place a queen in a row, we must take a step back and locate the next possible column in the preceding row, before continuing.
 Continue in this manner until we manage to place the queens in all eight rows.

+This puzzle is solved using recursion.
+You get 92 distinct solutions with this program

 I am not using any python libraries.
 You just need to have python installed on your machine to run it,

 Run the following command to see the results